Rerooting multi-type branching trees: the infinite spine case: Rerooted multi-type Galton--Watson trees

 for any pair $(T^\kappa, u)$ of a $\mathfrak{G}$-type tree $T^\kappa$ (with the root having type $\kappa$ and all non-root vertices of type $\kappa$ having no offspring) and a vertex $u$ of $T^\kappa$ that is a non-root vertex of type $\kappa$.
 Note that Assumption~\eqref{eq:critassumption} is really required in order for this to be a probability distribution.

-We define the random infinite $\mathfrak{G}$-type tree $\hat{\bm{T}}(\kappa)$ with a spine of vertices that growth backwards.
-We start with a vertex $u_0$ that is declared the start of the spine and becomes the root of an independent copy of $\hat{\bm{T}}(\kappa)$.
-The parent $u_1$ of $u_0$ becomes the root of an independent copy of $\hat{\bm{T}}^\kappa$.
+We are now ready to construct the random infinite $\mathfrak{G}$-type tree $\hat{\bm{T}}(\kappa)$ .
+We start with a vertex $u_0$ of type $\kappa$ that is declared the start of the spine and becomes the root of an independent copy of $\bm{T}(\kappa)$.
+The ancestor $u_1$ of $u_0$ becomes the root of an independent copy of $\hat{\bm{T}}^\kappa$.
 We then glue the marked vertex to $u_0$, and all non-marked leaves of type $\kappa$ become roots of independent copies of $\bm{T}(\kappa)$.
-We proceed in this way with a parent $u_2$ of $u_1$ and so on, yielding an infinite backwards growing spine $u_0, u_1, \ldots$.
+We proceed in this way with an ancestor $u_2$ of $u_1$ and so on, yielding an infinite backwards growing spine $u_0, u_1, \ldots$.
 That is, the tree $\hat{\bm{T}}(\kappa)$ obtained in this way has a marked vertex $u_0$ with a countably infinite number of ancestors.
 This constitutes the multi-type analogue of Aldous' invariant sin-tree constructed in~\cite{MR1102319} for critical monotype Galton--Watson trees.
-Here the abbreviation \emph{sin} stands for \emph{ single infinite path}.
+Here the abbreviation \emph{sin} stands for \emph{single infinite path}.

-Given an integer $h \ge 0$, we let $f^{\kappa, [h]}(\cdot, \cdot)$ denote a function that takes as input a $\mathfrak{G}$-type $T_1$ tree together with one of its vertices $v_1$, and returns the fringe subtree of $T_1$ at the $h$-th ancestor of type $\kappa$ of $v_1$ together with the location $v_1$ within it.
+Given an integer $h \ge 0$, we let $f^{\kappa, [h]}(\cdot, \cdot)$ denote a function that takes as input a $\mathfrak{G}$-type tree $T_1$ together with one of its vertices $v_1$, and returns the fringe subtree of $T_1$ at the $h$-th ancestor of type $\kappa$ of $v_1$ together with the location $v_1$ within it.
 That is, it produces a marked tree where the root has type $\kappa$ and where the path from the root to the marked vertex contains precisely $h+1$ vertices of type $\kappa$.
 If no such ancestor exists, the function returns $(T_1, v_1)$ together with the information that an overflow occurred.
 It is immediate that

 and, in general, $f^{\kappa, [h]}(\hat{\bm{T}}(\kappa))$ follows the distribution of $\bm{T}(\kappa)$ biased on the number vertices with type $\kappa$ whose joining path with the root contains precisely $h+1$ vertices that also have type $\kappa$.
 That is, if $T$ is a $\mathfrak{G}$-type tree whose root has type $\kappa$ and if $u$ is a vertex of $T$ of type $\kappa$ such that the joining path with the root contains precisely $h+1$ vertices of type $\kappa$, then